 As a party to the 1973 Agreement on the Conservation of Polar Bears, the United States works internationally to pursue the conservation of polar bears and their habitat.
 The five “Range States” that are parties to the agreement (Canada, Denmark (Greenland), Norway, Russia, and the United States) met in Greenland in September 2015 to discuss a variety of research and management issues.
 At that meeting, the Range States adopted a circumpolar conservation plan for the species and a two-year implementation schedule.
-Progress in implementing that plan will be a central focus of the next Range States meeting, scheduled for 2-4 February 2018 in Fairbanks, Alaska.
+In 2020, the Polar Bear Range States reviewed their progress in achieving their conservation objectives and created a more detailed implementation plan for 2020-2023.

 What the Commission Is Doing

 The Marine Mammal Commission is working closely with the FWS to promote the conservation of polar bears.
 The Commission participates on U.S. delegations to international polar bear meetings and participated on the polar bear recovery team that developed the Polar Bear Conservation Management Plan.
 In those capacities, the Commission is integrally involved in advising the FWS and others on conservation needs and priorities for the species and on steps needed to meet U.S. obligations under the two applicable international agreements.

 Polar Bear Summit

 Commission Reports and Publications

 For historic information about polar bears and Commission-related activities, see our 2012 annual report.

 |Letter Date||Letter Description|